kermitt2/biblio_glutton_harvester/Readme.md

 }
 ```

 If you are not using a SWIFT storage, remove these keys or leave these above values empty.
+Important: It is assumed that the complete SWIFT container is dedicated to the harvesting.
+The `--reset` parameter will clear all the objects stored in the container, so be careful.

 The `"swift"` key will contain the account and authentication information, typically via Keystone, something like this:

 ```json
 {